Living With Grief And Loss

 - Level of support available

 For some people it helps to be with family and friends as they work through the grieving process.
-Other people prefer to gradually try new behaviours and slowly start reconnecting with their world.
+Other people prefer to gradually try new behaviours and slowly re-engage and show interest in their world.
 On average it takes four or five years, or even more, for a person to accommodate grief into their lives - so give yourself permission to slow down if you need to.

-Often people will want you to get back to where you were before you suffered your loss - the reality is that life will never be the same.
-However, research shows that many young people who experience bereavement, although difficult, become stronger emotionally as a result.
+Often, people will want you to get back to where you were before you suffered your loss - the reality is that life will never be the same.
+However, research shows that many people who experience bereavement, although difficult, become stronger emotionally as a result.
 Sometimes they develop a greater sense of ‘what's important’ in life and increased resilience (a belief that they can adapt to anything).
-Sometimes young people may also develop a sense of premature maturity when compared to their peers.

 Moving through grief as a family